 Linear wrist velocity at ball release correlated highly with maximal push-off AP shear force, with vertical and resultant push-off force at the time of maximal anterior push-off force, and also with landing AP shear, vertical, and resultant forces at ball release.

 You can read the entire study here: http://bertec.com/uploads/pdfs/papers/American%20Journal%20of%20Sports%20Medicine/MacWilliams-AJSM-1998.pdf

-In summary, this data is contradicting conventional wisdom and advising the low velocity pitcher that he must first generate a lateral force in the drive leg of up to 35% of his body weight.
+In summary, this data contradicts conventional wisdom and advises the low-velocity pitcher that he must first generate a lateral force in the drive leg of up to 35% of his body weight.
 This will occur if the pitcher focuses on aligning the Force Vector in a linear position before his weight shifts to his front side.
-Following this lateral force, the pitcher must implement a vertical force that is equal to his own body weight, which occurs during triple extension (3X) of the drive leg, peaking this vertical force just before front foot strike (View picture above).
+Following this lateral force, the pitcher must implement a vertical force that is equal to his own body weight, which occurs during triple extension (3X) of the drive leg, peaking this vertical force just before the front foot strike (View picture above).